csci-1301/csci-1301.github.io/docs/user_guide.md

     ```</pre>

 - only include code in text form such that it can be copy-pasted for reuse
+- make sure to include blank lines before and after code blocks, since the absence of these can cause the code block to display incorrectly.

 ## Creating new lectures